-Quartz sand is the starting material for the production of hyperpure polysilicon, the most important raw material for photovoltaics.
-Between sand and hyperpure polysilicon lie a number of highly complex and technically sophisticated working steps – and in the case of WACKER over 50 years of experience.
+Quartz is the starting material for the production of hyperpure polysilicon, the most important raw material for photovoltaics.
+Between quartz and hyperpure polysilicon lie a number of highly complex and technically sophisticated working steps – and in the case of WACKER over 50 years of experience.
 All combining to produce the best polysilicon available on the market.

 The key stages in the production of hyperpure polysilicon:

 Silicon is the second most abundant element in the earth’s crust.
 In nature it occurs primarily as silicon dioxide (SiO2) in the form of quartz.

 Heating the silicon dioxide (SiO2) with carbon removes the oxygen atoms.
 This yields metallurgical silicon (Simg), which contains one to two percent impurities – far too much for the production of high-efficiency solar cells.
 So WACKER employs a tried-and-tested distillation process to purify it even further.

 First, the metallurgical silicon (Simg) is transformed in a fluidized-bed reactor into liquid trichlorosilane (HSiCl3) with the aid of hydrogen chloride gas.

 Simg + 3 HCl -> SiHCl3 + H2

 This liquid is distilled to remove the impurities and generate highly pure trichlorosilane.